sheredom/fpscev/README.md

 }
 ```

-And lets say that via scalar evolution we know that `i` could _never_ be greater
+And lets say that via scalar evolution we know that `i` could _never_ be less
-than 3.
+than 4.
 That allows the compiler to remove the entire if branch as it will never
 be hit!

 ## Why Floating-Point Scalar Evolution?